top of page

 8. Be Patient and Understanding

-Fatigue can make communication slower or less fluid, and tasks may take longer to complete.
+Fatigue can make processing information and communication slower or less fluid, and tasks may take longer to complete.
 Be patient and avoid pressuring them to meet neurotypical standards of productivity or energy.
 Recognise their efforts and progress, even if it seems small.
+There are times when the simplest of things can be the hardest.

 9. Advocate for Their Needs